StevenVuong/medi_me/readme.md

 ### TODO

+- Obtain medical problems and their summaries; perhaps on wikipedia.
+Also can look at medical specialties.
+  - Vector embed these with embedding-ada-002

-- Full list of medical specialists
+- Then find medical specialists that are related to the medical problem
-  - Write up their descriptions somewhere to query
+  - Vector embed these with embedding-ada-002
-  - Find a way to map them to medical specialists
+  - Have a way to map to the problem

-- Gather more information on medical specialists to be useful
+For medical specialists; if we find a database; see if we can filter by:
-  - Filters on location, language, price, reviews, complaints, news, etc..
+  - Filters on: location, language, price, reviews, complaints, news, etc..